rylarson/tao-chef-talk/index.md

   * What about it going stale?
      * It has tests too that run with the build!
   * No longer afraid to work on installers!
-     * Check out the code, create the development environment for the installer, profit.
   * New developers are productive on day 1!
      * Obviously they will probably customize these environments, but they don't have to
   * Developers don't have to be intimately familiar with everything in the toolchain to be productive